tkuboi/csc365WebAppExampleStepByStep/steps/step3/README.md

   </resource-ref>
 ```

-6. edit and change the dbname in the res-ref-name tag to an appropriate dbname.
+8. edit and change the dbname in the res-ref-name tag to an appropriate dbname.
-7. change the welcome-file from index to index.jsp
+9. copy and paste the entire <welcome-file-list> section in the web.xml
-8. in /src/main/java/edu/calpoly/csc365/example1/, create a package 'controller'.
+10. in /src/main/java/edu/calpoly/csc365/example1/, create a package 'controller'.
-9. In the controller package, create a class CustomerServlet, which extends HttpServlet.
+11. In the controller package, create a class CustomerServlet, which extends HttpServlet.
 You can copy CustomerServlet.java included in this directory to /src/main/java/edu/calpoly/csc365/example1/controller.
-10. in /src/main/java/edu/calpoly/csc365/example1/ create a package 'dao'.
+12. in /src/main/java/edu/calpoly/csc365/example1/ create a package 'dao'.
-11. copy files in /src/main/java/edu/calpoly/csc365/example1/dao in this repo, to your /src/main/java/edu/calpoly/csc365/example1/dao directory.
+13. copy files in /src/main/java/edu/calpoly/csc365/example1/dao in this repo, to your /src/main/java/edu/calpoly/csc365/example1/dao directory.
-12. change the dbname in line 13 of /src/main/java/edu/calpoly/csc365/example1/dao/DaoManagerFactory.jsp
+14. change the dbname in line 13 of /src/main/java/edu/calpoly/csc365/example1/dao/DaoManagerFactory.jsp
-13. in /src/main/java/edu/calpoly/csc365/example1/ create a package 'entity'.
+15. in /src/main/java/edu/calpoly/csc365/example1/ create a package 'entity'.
-14. copy files in /src/main/java/edu/calpoly/csc365/example1/entity in this repo, to your /src/main/java/edu/calpoly/csc365/example1/entity directory.
+16. copy files in /src/main/java/edu/calpoly/csc365/example1/entity in this repo, to your /src/main/java/edu/calpoly/csc365/example1/entity directory.
 You might need to change table name and column names in sql included in CustomerDaoImpl.java if they do no match the tables in your database.
-15. create customer.jsp in /src/main/webapp/.
-You can copy customer.jsp included in this directory to your /src/main/webapp/ directory.
+17. create customer.jsp in /src/main/webapp/, or copy customer.jsp included in this directory to your /src/main/webapp/ directory.
-16. open /src/main/webapp/index.jsp and add the following link to the customers page in the body after the ```<h2>Hello World!</h2>```.
+18. open /src/main/webapp/index.jsp and add the following link to the customers page in the body after the ```<h2>Hello World!</h2>```.
 ```
 <p><a href="./customers">customers</a></p>
 ```
-17. build and run the project
+19. build and run the project
-18. on your browser, go to http://localhost:8080/{app_name}/ and click the customers link.
+20. on your browser, go to http://localhost:8080/{app_name}/ and click the customers link.
-19. you should be able to see a page with customers.
+21. you should be able to see a page with customers.
-20. add the information from other columns of Customer table to the page.
+22. add the information from other columns of Customer table to the page.